Descanonge/neba/docs/source/datasets.rst

-This package has a submodule :mod:`~data_assistant.data` to ease the creation and management of multiple dataset with different file format, structure, etc. that can depend on various parameters.
+This package has a submodule :mod:`~data_assistant.data` to ease the creation and management of multiple dataset with different file format, structure, etc. that can all depend on various parameters.

 Each new dataset is specified by creating a new subclass of :class:`~data_manager.DataManagerBase`.